vxmpycl1t/Drag-Race-Simulator/README.md

 * Added Custom Queens Images (You need to put a link that ends with .png or .jpg)

 # Working on
-Currently I'm working on returning challenges (AS3 and S7)
+Currently I'm working on S7 returning challenge
 # To do list (not in order)
  * Untucked *
  * S14 Queens Stats update